 Understanding the Scope of Oral & Maxillofacial Procedures: What Can a Surgeon Do for You?

-Oral & maxillofacial procedures encompass a wide range of surgical treatments that deal with conditions affecting the mouth, jaw, face, and neck.
-At Argyle Associates in Ottawa, our skilled surgeons specialize in diagnosing and treating various diseases, injuries, and defects in these areas.
-This blog post will help you understand the scope of oral & maxillofacial procedures and how they can benefit you.
+Oral & maxillofacial procedures encompass a wide range of surgical treatments that address conditions affecting the mouth, jaw, face, and neck.
+Specifically, at Argyle Associates in Ottawa, our skilled surgeons specialize in diagnosing and treating various diseases, injuries, and defects in these areas.
+The aim of this blog post is to help you understand the comprehensive scope of oral & maxillofacial procedures and how they can benefit you.

 What is Oral & Maxillofacial Surgery?

-Oral & maxillofacial surgery is a specialized branch of dentistry that focuses on the diagnosis and surgical treatment of diseases, injuries, and defects affecting the mouth, jaws, face, and neck.
-These procedures can range from simple tooth extractions to complex reconstructive surgeries.
+Oral & maxillofacial surgery is a specialized branch of dentistry that centers on the diagnosis and surgical treatment of diseases, injuries, and defects affecting the mouth, jaws, face, and neck.
+These procedures can encompass a broad spectrum, ranging from simple tooth extractions to complex reconstructive surgeries.

 Common Oral & Maxillofacial Procedures